BNNorman/HITACHI_LG360_ROBOT_LIDAR/README.md

 https://www.aliexpress.com/item/1005004738189008.html?spm=a2g0o.order_list.order_list_main.5.18051802BNCZEC

-The sensor transmits 60x42 byte packets one for every 6th degree of rotation.
-Each packet contains the distance data for the six angles and some extra fields which I have not found out about.
+The sensor transmits 60 x 42 byte packets one for every 6th degree of rotation.
+Each packet contains the distance data for the six angles in between.
 ## wiring

 |Motor|comments|
 |-----|--------|
 |Red|5v|
-|black| connect to the sensor orange wire so that the motor starts when the sensor starts
+|black| connect to the sensor orange wire so that the motor starts when the sensor starts.
+This is a pwm signal to control the motor speed

 |Sensor|comments|
 |------|--------|